pritidesai/pipeline/docs/pipelines.md

 ### Using Execution `Status` of `pipelineTask`

-Finally Task can utilize execution status of any of the `pipelineTasks` under `tasks` section using param:
+A `finally` Task can utilize execution status of any of the `pipelineTasks` under `tasks` section using param:

 ```yaml
     finally: